Right Arrow

 • Limited connectivity at remote sites

-How AI cameras address construction-specific challenges
+How AI cameras address construction-specific pain points

-Continuous safety compliance monitoring
+Automated safety compliance monitoring

 The technology extends beyond PPE detection: